Ludovic Kennedy: Journalism and broadcasting

 In 1980 he presented an episode of the BBC television series Great Railway Journeys of the World, in which he crossed the United States.

 From 1980 to 1988 he presented the television review programme Did You See...?
 He interviewed Peter Cook's character Sir Arthur Streeb-Greebling in A Life in Pieces in 1990.
-He appeared as himself in several episodes on the political comedy series Yes Minister, often being called Ludo by Jim Hacker portrayed by Paul Eddington.
-Kennedy was the subject of an episode of That Reminds Me (2002: season 4, episode 1).
+He appeared as himself in several episodes on the political comedy series Yes Minister, often being called "Ludo" by Jim Hacker and Humphrey Appleby.
+Kennedy was the subject of an episode of That Reminds Me (2002: series 4, episode 1).

-Kennedy also expressed to another journalist that there were too many Blacks on television.
+Kennedy also expressed to another journalist that there were "too many Blacks" on television.

-Private Eye magazine sometimes referred to him as 'Ludicrous Kennedy'.
-In the long-running BBC sitcom Till Death Us Do Part, Alf Garnett – while attacking BBC personalities – spoke of him as a Russian Mick ("Mick" being a derogatory term for an Irish person), meaning "that Ludovich Kennedy!"
+Private Eye magazine sometimes referred to him as "Ludicrous Kennedy".
+In the long-running BBC sitcom Till Death Us Do Part, Alf Garnett, while attacking BBC personalities, described Kennedy as a "Russian Mick" ("Mick" being a derogatory term for an Irish person), meaning "that Ludovich Kennedy!"